What's happening with the return to office movement?

 Why inclusivity matters

-Inclusivity is critical in any RTO strategy, as a failure to consider diverse employee requirements can result in disengagement and a divided workplace culture at best and legal problems at worst.
-Employees flourish in places where they feel respected and understood, regardless of their personal situation or function.
-Inclusive RTO rules guarantee that all team members have equal opportunities to make important contributions which in turn encourages productivity and innovation.
-Organizations that value diversity and inclusion can strengthen relationships with their employees, fostering trust and commitment.
-By recognizing employees' different realities, businesses are able to create a more equal and peaceful work environment that benefits everyone.
+Inclusivity is critical in any return to office strategy, as a failure to consider diverse employee needs can result in disengagement and a divided workplace culture at best — and legal problems at worst.
+Employees thrive in places where they feel respected and understood, regardless of their personal situation or role.
+Inclusive RTO policies make sure that all team members have equal opportunities to contribute, which in turn encourages productivity and innovation.

 1. Caregiving responsibilities